 Thinking of applying?
 Check out these examples of Viva Florida projects across Florida.

 Seedlings for Schools

 Wildflowers and classroom resources for Florida schools are provided through this program.
 Grants include $50 worth of plants, classroom resources and professional guidance on garden establishment.
-Grants are awarded in July; plants are shipped in September in time for the new school year.
+Grants are awarded in late June; plants are shipped in September in time for the new school year.
 Teachers who are awarded grants are eligible to receive more wildflowers in the spring if fall gardens are successfully established and cared for.